carpentries-incubator/ReproducibleResearch/episodes/step1Folders.md

 ##### ***Plays well with default ordering***

 Default ordering is best achieved with numbers.
-This can be chronological i.e. date, or logical i.e. 01, 02, 03…
+This can be chronological, i.e. date, or logical, i.e. 01, 02, 03…

 Depending on the research and your teams preference, a common word could prefix the numeric ordering system.
 For example:

 lake01_depth.r
 lake02_depth.r
 lake03_depth.r
-so on….
+so on ...

 #### Benefits